-The initial stages of project construction include grading activities that would alter existing conditions on the property by removing topsoil and vegetation.
-These temporary impacts during construction will be addressed by the required preparation, approval and implementation of a project specific Storm Water Pollution Prevention Plan, further discussed in the Hydrology section of this document, as well as a Fugitive Dust (PM10) Control Plan, further discussed in the Air Quality section of this document.

-The project will be conditioned to comply with the recommendations and Design Criteria in the project specific Geotechnical Analysis required as a Condition in the City's General Plan.
-Compliance with adopted procedures for grading and erosion will mitigate impacts associated with grading the site to less than significant with the implementation of the following conditions:

-- All future grading shall be performed in accordance with the grading ordinance of the City of Desert Hot Springs. - The project contractor shall adhere to the recommendations contained within the project specific Geotechnical Report throughout grading and construction activities. - A grading plan that outlines measures to contain any run off shall be prepared and submitted to the City for approval. - The project proponent shall prepare and implement (throughout all construction activities) a Stormwater Pollution Prevention Plan (SWPPP) and a PM10 Fugitive Dust Control Plan.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Mitigation Measures: None c) Be located on a geologic unit or soil unstable, or that would become unst a result of the Project, and potentiall in on- or off-site landslide, lateral sp subsidence, liquefaction or collapse? table as y result reading, \boxtimes
+PotentiallyLess ThanNoSignificantSignificant withSignificantImpactImpactMitigationImpactIncorporatedImpact The initial stages of Project construction include demolition and grading activities that would alter existing conditions on the property by removing existing paving, topsoil and vegetation.
+The demolition of San Gorgonio Lane is necessary as the frontage adjacent portion was partially paved at some time in the past.
+These temporary impacts during construction will be addressed by the required preparation, approval and implementation of a Project specific Storm Water Pollution Prevention Plan, further discussed in the Hydrology section of this document, as well as a Fugitive Dust (PM10) Control Plan, further discussed in the Air Quality section of this document.
+The Project will be conditioned to comply with the recommendations and design criteria in the Project specific Geotechnical Investigation.
+Compliance with adopted procedures for grading and erosion will mitigate impacts associated with grading.
+The following conditions will be implemented: - All future grading shall be performed in accordance with the grading ordinance of the City of Desert Hot Springs. - The Project contractor shall adhere to the recommendations contained within the Project specific Geotechnical Investigation throughout grading and construction activities. - A grading plan that outlines measures to contain any run off shall be prepared and submitted to the City for approval. - The Project proponent shall prepare and implement (throughout all construction activities) a Stormwater Pollution Prevention Plan (SWPPP) and a Fugitive Dust (PM10) Control Plan.
+Following implementation of Standard Conditions and Geotechnical Investigation Recommendations impacts are anticipated to be less than significant.
+Mitigation Measures: None c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the Project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? $\bowtie$ Discussion:

-The onsite area has an elevation drop of 8 feet, from the north to the south, at a 2.4% grade.
-As discussed previously hazards associated with liquefaction, lateral spread and offsite landslides are not expected.
+According to the project specific Preliminary Hydrology Study the project's hydrologic Soil Group is A, and is defined by RCFCD as - "those soils having high infiltration rates.
+These soils consist mainly of deep, well drained to excessively drained sands or gravely sands.
+These soils have a high rate of water transmission."
+The existing onsite area has an elevation drop of 6 feet, from the north to the south, at a 1.9% grade.
+As discussed previously hazards associated with liquefaction, lateral spread and landslides are not expected.